T-AVRNN/T-AVRNN/README.md

 This repository contains the code and data associated with the paper:

-**"Dynamic Analysis of Live Neurons and Behavior via Temporal Attention-enhanced Variational Graph RNN"**.
+**"Temporal Attention-enhanced Variational Graph Recurrent Neural Network Captures Dynamics of Live Neurons and Their Behavior in a Game Environment"**.

 ## Abstract